13 Time Management Strategies for Effective Professionals

 Put your phone away while you are working.
 It is one of the number one causes of distractions.
 Phones have many distractions including social media, the internet and emails.

 Meetings and co-workers are more distractions that can be difficult to block off.
-If you’re trying to finish something or are working on a deadline, then you should separate yourself from everyone else so you can focus on your work at hand.
+If you’re trying to finish something or are working on a deadline, then you should focus on the time management strategies you learned and separate yourself from everyone else so you can focus on your work at hand.

 Listening to music while doing something is considered multitasking, but studies show that it is beneficial for concentrating as long as you are doing it correctly.